SAP/spartacus-docs/_pages/dev/components/product-details-page.md

 ## Configuring the Page

 Since the Product Details Page is driven by CMS it can be configured using SmartEdit or Backoffice.
-This can be used to add new components, remove existing one or reoder the components/slots.
+This can be used to add new components, remove existing one or reorder the components/slots.

 For Spartacus configurations, the components listed in the section above can be mapped to new custom components using the method described [Customizing CMS Components](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/customizing-cms-components/#custom-angular-cms-components).